-Figure 55- Configure user to receive alerts via email
+Figure 58- Configure user to receive alerts via email

-3. Verify the User is configured to receive notifications for at least one sensor group as well as having "E-Mail Alerts" selected and a valid E-Mail address to send the notifications to.
+- 4. Verify the User is configured to receive notifications from at least the same group that the alert is configured to send alerts to. - 5.
+Make sure that "E-Mail Alerts" is selected and has a valid E-Mail address to send the notifications to.

-Once the Email Server Settings are setup to send emails from the ENVIROMUX-MICRO, and email settings are setup for Users to receive the emails under User Settings, use the "Test Email" button on the Email Server Settings page to make sure you have everything setup correctly.
+Once the Email Server Settings are setup to send emails from the E-MICRO, and email settings are setup for Users to receive the emails under User Settings, use the "Test Email" button on the Email Server Settings page to make sure you have everything setup correctly.

-Note: Alert messages can also be sent to a cell phone using Email-to-SMS by entering a User's full phone number@carrier instead of a User's email address (page 30).
+Note: Alert messages can also be sent to a cell phone using Email-to-SMS by entering a User's full phone number@carrier instead of a User's email address (page 31).
 The "SMS Alerts" and "SMS Number" fields are not in use as of this publication.